 - Chocolate Chips: Stir mini chocolate chips into these pumpkin oatmeal cups.

 - Pumpkin Spice: If you’re out of pumpkin spice but have the individual spices (cinnamon, nutmeg, ginger, allspice, and cloves), use a combination of them.

 - Cinnamon Baked Oats: You can also make these with just 1 1/2 teaspoons cinnamon, omitting the pumpkin spice.

-You can freeze pumpkin oatmeal cups for up to 3 months.
-Thaw them in the refrigerator for a few hours or microwave them from frozen until warm.
+- Freezer.
+You can also freeze them for up to 3 months in a ziploc bag.
+Thaw in the fridge for a few hours or microwave from frozen.

 More Pumpkin Recipes You’ll Love

 - 1 1/2 to 2 teaspoons ground pumpkin spice, if you don't like pumpkin spice, use cinnamon